 Riser: It is the vertical portion of a step offering support to the thread.

-Rise: The vertical distance between two successive thread faces is known as rising.
+Rise: The vertical distance between two successive thread faces is known as rise.

 Going: It is the horizontal distance between two successive riser faces.

-Balustrade: The mixed framework of handrail and balusters is named balustrade, used to offer safety for the customers of the stair.
+Balustrade: The mixed framework of handrail and balusters is called a balustrade used to offer safety for the customers of the stair.

-Hand rail: It is a moulded member of wood or metal, provided to afford assistance and a safeguard to a person while going over a staircase, the handrails are fixed at the top of balusters.
+Handrail: It is a molded member of wood or metal provided to afford assistance and safeguard to a person while going over a staircase, the handrails are fixed at the top of balusters.